jmarcosltc/hackintosh-i3-9300-intel-uhd-graphics-600-opencore/README.md

 Just drop the EFI folder on your bootable USB drive next to you com.apple.recovery.boot folder

+IMPORTANT: Make sure you have you own SMBIOS configured at config.plist

 ## macOS

 | OS  | State |